Robustness to Model Approximation, Model Learning From Data, and Sample Complexity in Wasserstein Regular MDPs: Application to Robustness to Noise Distribution Misspecification and Empirical Noise Estimation

-In Theorem \ref{cor:mu_n_result}, we achieve the parametric statistic rate $O(n^{-1/2})$, which in general cannot be improved.
+In Theorem \ref{cor:mu_n_result}, we achieve the parametric statistical rate $O(n^{-1/2})$ under the discounted-cost criterion, which in general cannot be improved.
 In \cite{joseblanchet2024statisticallearningdistributionallyrobust}, related results are derived for the $\beta$-discounted criterion under similar conditions.
-Specifically, in \cite{joseblanchet2024statisticallearningdistributionallyrobust}, it is assumed that both $\bx$ and $\bu$ are compact, and that $\jb^{*}(c,\ct_{\mu})\circ f$ is assumed to be $L$-Lipschitz in $(x,u)$ (part (3) of their Assumtion 2).
+Specifically, in \cite{joseblanchet2024statisticallearningdistributionallyrobust}, it is assumed that both $\bx$ and $\bu$ are compact, and that $\jb^{*}(c,\ct_{\mu})\circ f$ is assumed to be $L$-Lipschitz in $(x,u)$ (part (3) of their Assumption 2).
 It is not a priori clear under what conditions the composition $\jb^{*}(c,\ct_{\mu}) \circ f$ is Lipschitz continuous in $(x,u)$.
-In this work, we provide concrete sufficient conditions—specifically, that $\flip < \beta$—under which the Lipschitz constant $L$ can be chosen as ${\flipxu \clip}/{(1 - \beta \flipx)}$; see the proof above.
+In this work, we provide concrete sufficient conditions---specifically, that $\flipx < \beta^{-1}$---under which the Lipschitz constant $L$ can be chosen as ${\flipxu \clip}/{(1 - \beta \flipx)}$.

-More importantly, to the best of our knowledge, the sample complexity results under the average cost criterion are novel.
-This setting is more challenging than the discounted cost case.
-Our analysis proceeds via an approximation approach based on a vanishing discount factor.
+\begin{remark} The parametric bound in Theorem \ref{cor:mu_n_result} is stated only for the discounted-cost criterion.
+Although Theorem \ref{cor:drivingnoisemainresult1} gives both discounted- and average-cost robustness bounds, the average-cost case does not lead to a comparable empirical-process argument directly.
+Indeed, applying the average-cost bound requires controlling both $\Delta_2$ and $\Delta_3$, and the main difficulty is